 Music was Luigi Russolo’s birthright.
 His father was a cathedral organist, and his brothers graduated from the Milan conservatory.
-In school, Russolo pursued painting, but he would return to music and transform it into a dissonant beast, inciting riots from crowds, inventing new instruments and becoming the father of noise music.
+In school, Russolo pursued painting, but as a mature artist he returned to music and transformed it into a dissonant beast, inciting riots from crowds, inventing new instruments and becoming the father of noise music.

 During his studies in the Milanese art school, Accademia di Brera, Rullolo worked in a chilly, symbolist style.
 His early work shows a crisp attention to detail and a preoccupation with landscapes bathed in dramatic lighting.
-During his time at the Accademia, Rullolo joined the Famiglia Artistica di Milano — a group of young painters developing a new way of making art.
-The group included Carlo Carrà and Umberto Boccioni, who, together with Russolo would go on to draft the foundations of a new movement devoted to speed, violence and the beautiful brutality of the machine — Futurism.
+During his time at the Accademia, Rullolo joined the Famiglia Artistica di Milano, a group of young painters developing a new way of making art.
+The group included Carlo Carrà and Umberto Boccioni, who, together with Russolo went on to draft the foundations of a new movement devoted to speed, violence and the beautiful brutality of the machine: Futurism.

 By 1910, Italy was boiling.
-Filippo Marinetti’s Futurist Manifesto had been published the year before, radicalizing the Italian avant-garde in a mission of patriotic destruction and violence — and Russolo was in Futurism’s spinning center.
-His friendship with Carra and Boccioni put him in the inner circle of the new movement — he took part in the serata, theatrical Futurist dinner parties featuring angry poetry and flag burnings, and signed he signed both Marinetti’s manifesto and Boccioni’s Manifesto of Futurist Painting.
+Filippo Marinetti’s Futurist Manifesto had been published the year before, radicalizing the Italian avant-garde in a mission of patriotic destruction and violence, and Russolo was in Futurism’s spinning center.
+His friendship with Carra and Boccioni put him in the inner circle of the new movement.
+He took part in the serata, theatrical Futurist dinner parties featuring angry poetry and flag burnings, and signed both Marinetti’s manifesto and Boccioni’s Manifesto of Futurist Painting.

-Luigi Russalo’s new music required new instruments, and over the next ten years, Russalo would invent a zoo of homemade instruments he called Intonarumori.
+Luigi Russalo’s new music required new instruments, and over the next ten years, Russalo invented a zoo of homemade instruments he called Intonarumori.
 A shambling crowd of mysterious boxes and conical horns mounted with hand-cranks and mechanical workings to create his new vocabulary of sounds: